-Web end-to-end (e2e) testing evaluates the workflow of a web application from beginning to end.
-It simulates real-world user scenarios to ensure the application flows behave as expected.
-Web e2e testing plays an indispensable role in the development of modern web applications.
-However, web e2e tests are notorious for being flaky, i.e., the tests can produce inconsistent results, passing or failing unpredictably, despite no changes to the code under test.
-One common type of flakiness in web e2e testing is caused by nondeterministic execution orders between the test code and the client-side code under test.
-In particular, UI-based flakiness emerges as a notably prevalent and challenging issue to mitigate.
-Such flaky tests are challenging to fix because the test code has limited knowledge about the client-side code execution.

-In this paper, we propose WEFix, a technique that can automatically generate fix code for UI-based flakiness in web e2e testing.
+Web end-to-end (e2e) testing evaluates the workflow of a web application.
+It simulates real-world user scenarios to ensure that the application flows behave as expected.
+However, web e2e tests are notorious for being flaky, i.e., the tests can produce inconsistent results despite no changes to the code.
+One common type of flakiness is caused by nondeterministic execution orders between the test code and the client-side code under test.
+In particular, UI-based flakiness emerges as a notably prevalent and challenging issue to fix because the test code has limited knowledge about the client-side code execution.
+In this paper, we propose WEFix, a technique that can automatically generate fixes for UI-based flakiness in web e2e testing.
 The core of our approach is to leverage browser UI changes to predict the client-side code execution and generate proper wait oracles.
 We evaluate the effectiveness and efficiency of WEFix against 122 web e2e flaky tests from seven popular real-world projects.
-Our results show that (1) UI-based flakiness is prevalent; (2) implicit waits introduce significant runtime overhead; (3) WEFix dramatically reduces the overhead (from $3.7 \times to 1.25 \times$) while still achieving a high correctness (98%).
+Our results show that WEFix dramatically reduces the overhead (from $3.7 \times$ to $1.25 \times$ ) while achieving a high correctness (98%).